 Exercise is the ideal solution to counter high blood pressure, obesity, high cholesterol level which cause heart attacks, strokes, diabetes and osteoporosis.
 In my own personal opinion, when you exercise, your body is in an optimum level of functionality by getting fired up from the inside – Just like a room get warmer when you put logs in a fireplace.
 Your lungs expand allowing them to take in enough oxygen, your heart beats faster pumping the oxygen in the blood around the body so your cells receive the required amount of oxygen and hormones according to your activity level.
-And when you really think about it, your body was created to be a super machine that constantly rejuvenate itself, particularly as a result of exercise, this in turn helps to fight off any abnormality in the body.
+And when you really think about it, your body was created to be a super machine that constantly rejuvenates itself, which helps to fight off any abnormality in the body.

 Let`s check out some facts from the NHS (UK National Health Service) on how exercise has been proven to improve health:

 * up to a 50% lower risk of type 2 diabetes

 * up to a 50% lower risk of colon cancer

 * up to a 20% lower risk of breast cancer

 * a 30% lower risk of early death

 * up to an 83% lower risk of osteoarthritis

 * up to a 68% lower risk of hip fracture